- Resolve to improve your finances in 2019 by setting a manageable number of goals and committing to a financial plan.

 Tracking progress is crucial.
 When people could see the bottom line impact of their actions, they felt motivated to keep going.

 Breaking down big goals into more attainable milestones works.
 Lofty goals are important, but you may need some validation along the way.
 Whether it's paying down debt or saving money, identify some key markers along the journey.
-Once you hit the milestone, consider rewarding yourself for a job well-done.
+Once you hit a milestone, consider rewarding yourself for a job well done.

 1. Save more

-55% of people said that saving more was their top financial priority in 2018.
-If this is one of your resolutions, here's one way to save more money in 2018:
+48% of people said that saving more was their top financial resolution for 2019.
+If this is one of your resolutions, here's one way to save more money in 2019:

 Make savings automatic.
 One reason that workplace retirement accounts are often successful is because savings happen automatically.
 The money is put into your retirement account before you ever see it.
 You can recreate that on your own by setting up a recurring transfer to take money out of your checking account and whisk it into a savings account before you have a chance to spend it.